 Here’s where it gets a bit confusing.
 You have to keep in mind that a variance in pH by as little as one point reflects a radical shift.
 Soil with pH 5 is as much as ten times more acidic than soil testing at a pH of 6.
 To complicate things further, soil with a pH of 5, is up to 100 times more acidic than that of soil testing with a pH of 7.

 Across the United States, soil pH levels vary widely.
 Soil pH can also vary significantly across a sizeable rural homestead or a small urban plot of land.
-Thousands of years of interactive erosion of native rocks, types of decomposing organic material, climate weathering, terrain, and physical surroundings all contribute to the pH of the soil.
+Thousands of years of interactive erosion of native rocks, types of decomposing organic matter, climate weathering, terrain, and physical surroundings all contribute to the pH of the soil.

 Reasons For Testing Soil pH